 In the past, I’ve jumped into a relationship simply on the fire that ignited in our first few dates.
 I didn’t pay attention to how much they liked to drink.
 I didn’t see the thin veneer that they kept over their rageful anger.
 In the early stages of dating, it may be a while before you hit an angry moment.
 So how could you know they fought dirty when they seemed so respectful in their negotiations and navigations around disagreements?
 You can’t know how a person is going to behave in various situations until you experience those situations together.

 Once You Become Lovers

-I remember a woman who I shared a lot of sexual chemistry with on the first date.
+I remember a woman who lit up with sexual chemistry on the first date.
 While she was clear that we were not going to be dating, she did let me know she saw me as a hot match.
 “I don’t wait too long to have sex with someone,” she said.
 “I mean, you need to know.
 Because when that’s bad, there’s almost no way to fix it.
-And if you waste too much time before you know, it’s just a bad idea.”
+And if you waste too much time before, you know, checking it out, it’s just a bad idea.”